ba-st/Buoy/docs/Comparison.md

 can send to itself the message `equalityChecker`, configure it and then use it to check against the target object of the comparison.

-Equality checkers always performs a `==` comparison first and proceeds with the rest of the rules only if the objects are not identical.
+Equality checkers always performs a `==` comparison first and proceed with the rest of the rules only if the objects are not identical.

 By default `equalityChecker` is an instance of `PropertyBasedEqualityChecker`